MoombaDS/1DV608-Project/Use_Cases.md

 ### Supplementary specification

 * The system should respond to input in an acceptable timeframe.
-* The system should be user-friendly
+* The system should be user-friendly.
-* System provides helpful error messages
+* System provides helpful error messages.
-* System avoids unnecessary input
+* System avoids unnecessary input.
 * The system should follow web standards.

 # UC1 View landing page